brokenpip3/brokenpip3.github.io/content/posts/2025-05-25-nixos-secure-installation-hetzner.md

 0
 ```

-if everything went well you should see the following output from lsblk:
+if everything went well you should see the following output from `lsblk`:

 ```bash
 $ lsblk /dev/sda